 A while ago I made chocolate bundt cakes to celebrate my 100th blog post and the sponge I made them with was so tasty that I wanted to try making other things with it.
 I’ve always loved whoopie pies, but sometimes shop-bought whoopie pies can be a bit too sickly because they have too much filling inside them and the quality of the buttercream icing often leaves a lot to be desired.
 The beauty of baking your own therefore, is that you can control the buttercream icing to baked sponge ratio to suit your own taste.

 Although I used a proper whoopie pie tin it’s not completely necessary because you could just use a yorkshire pudding tin or something like it to bake your whoopie pies in.
 All you’re looking for is something that’ll control the spread of the sponge as it bakes and allow it to rise.
 In fact, if you don’t mind your whoopies looking a little odd you could even use a traditional fairycake shallow tin to bake them in.

 I can highly recommend making the chocolate whoopie pies though because they result in two rich, moist chocolate sponges that are bonded together with a lightly whipped decadent cocoa buttercream, creating the perfect cake for one.
-Stopping at only eating one is a different matter entirely though.
+One whoopie pie is a low FODMAP portion, but stopping at only eating one is a different matter entirely though.

 Preheat your oven to 180C/160C Fan/350F/Gas mark 4.